jchen2190/issue-tracker-client/README.md

 # Issue Tracker

 ## General Info
 This project is a MERN (MongoDB, Express, React, Node) application with CRUD (Create, Read, Update, Delete) functions and lets users keep track of variety of issues with different priorities.
-It takes data saved in the server from MongoDB database and lets users login, add, edit issues.
+It takes data saved in the server from MongoDB database and lets users login, add, edit, and delete issues.

 ## Setup